 Gharapuri Island Alias Elephanta Caves Island has a toy train, intended for the kids.
 It takes kids to the steps at the bottom of the caves.
 There are Street vendors selling snacks and food packets at Gharapuri island.
 Maharashtra Tourism Development Corporation, MTDC, runs a restaurant in the island.

-Beware of the monkeys that snatch food or snacks from you.
+A word of caution, beware of the monkeys that snatch food or snacks from you.

-How do I Go to Gharapuri Island Alias Elephanta Caves Island?
+How Do I Go to Gharapuri Island Alias Elephanta Caves Island?

 Elephanta Island caves are at a distance of 10 kilometers from Mumbai.
-Regular ferry services to Elephanta island caves are available..
+Regular ferry services to Elephanta island caves are available.
 It is an hour’s journey from Gateway of India, Mumbai.

-What are the Elephanta caves timings?
+What are the Elephanta Caves Timings?

 Ferry services to Elephanta caves are available from 9 am to 2 pm.
-Tickets for the ferry services are available at the Maharashtra Tourism Development Corporations’ office at Gateway of India, Mumbai.
+Tickets for the ferry services are available at the Maharashtra Tourism Development Corporation office at Gateway of India, Mumbai.
 Gharapuri Island is closed for tourists on Mondays.